cyscale/cyscale.com/src/markdown/blog/2022-10-19-aws-soc-2-compliance-checklist-a-detailed-guide.md

 ### Protects Encryption Keys

 [Encryption](https://cyscale.com/blog/types-of-encryption/) is essential to ensure confidentiality of data.
-In the “Confidentiality” section of SOC 2, we have controls for both encryption and key management.
+In the “Confidentiality” section of SOC 2, we have criteria for both encryption and key management.

 If key management is neglected, then encryption becomes useless.
 Keys must be generated, stored, used and destroyed safely to protect your data.